I updated this post for the 2018–2019 flu season.

 If you work for yourself, the flu vaccine may be the only thing standing between you and two to three weeks without pay.
 The flu is not a cold; you will be miserable.
-You might miss deadlines, and you won’t get paid.
+You might miss deadlines and you won’t get paid.
 And you also won’t feel up to doing all those things freelancers must do to secure future gigs and income: brainstorming, networking, pitching.
 So, freelancers, please get your flu shot..

 Here are some flu facts:

 - The flu is not just an annoyance or similar to a cold.
 You will feel awful for several days and will not feel up to working, doing chores or taking care of your kids.
-And 3,000 to 49,000 people die every year in the U.S. from the flu.
+And 12,000 to 56,000 people die every year in the U.S. from the flu.
 Last year, 180 children died—compared to 99 the year before.

 You can’t get the flu from the flu shot